qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Mac OS X / macOS
 ================

 Installation instructions are in the ReadMe on the disk image.
+Downloads are on the QGIS download page.

 QGIS current
 ------------

-The current QGIS package uses the `python.org Python 3.6 <http://www.python.org/>`_ - other distributions are not supported.
+The current QGIS package uses the `python.org Python 3.6 <http://www.python.org/>`_, at least version 3.6.5, the "macosx10.9" build - other distributions are not supported.
 Install packages in the numbered order.
-Especially note that Python must be installed before the GDAL Complete package, else the GDAL Python modules will not be installed and some GDAL tools will not function.
+Especially note that Python must be installed before the GDAL Complete package and QGIS, else the GDAL and other needed Python modules will not be installed.

 QGIS stable
 -----------